 The first step in publishing is to run the Export Web Map tool with the default values you want for your service.
 Next, you will run the Get Layout Templates Info script tool.
 You will then publish the results as a geoprocessing service.

-- On the Geoprocessing tab, browse to Toolboxes > Server Tools > Printing.
+- In ArcCatalog or the Catalog window in ArcMap, browse to Toolboxes > System Toolboxes > Server Tools > Printing.